foxyseta/app-oriani/README.md

 🧪 A weekly timetable to keep up on morning and afternoon activities for each lab

-🥪 A tab allowing students to place orders at the school bar
+🥪 A tab allowing students to place orders at the school cafeteria

 ![Banner](banner.png)